mediocre-coder/dmanos/feedback.md

 ## Feb 17
 Looks like you found the small mistake in 2b, I'm happy with that now.
 Your `climate.m` program is working and producing some nice graphs.
 The only criticism that I have is that there is a lot of hard coding going on in your program.
 What I mean is that your program relies on the fact that you have exactly 168 rows of data, you may want to try to generalize this a bit more so that if I were to update the file up to 2020 data, your program would incorporate the new data.

+## Feb 24
+Problem 6 looks good.
+And you have a solid start on projectile.m, but there are still major issues to be figured out.
+Right now your program works for h=0, but not otherwise.
+You also are calculating the height of the projectile and not the range.
+As far as animation - what have you tried?
+Can you catch me tomorrow?